Marc-Olivier Strauss-Kahn: Career

 Early in his career, he was one of the five members of the "Economic Unit" created by the Delors Plan (1990) to serve under the aegis of the Bank for International Settlements (BIS) in Basel, Switzerland.
 It was recognized as the beginning of the future European Monetary Institute (1994) and then the European Central Bank (1998).

 In the context of the expanding and globalizing Eurozone, according to the European Central Bank, Strauss-Kahn focused on how to facilitate enhanced international cooperation as the French Member or Alternate in contributing to the creation of the euro as well as global cooperation and good practices.
 The French magazine REFLETS featured his views on Banque de France, listing his participation in the Group of Seven (G7) and Group of Twenty (G20).
-He was Alternate Member in the Bank for International Settlements (BIS) Board from 1999–2008, and 2012–2017.
+He was Alternate Member in the Bank for International Settlements (BIS) Board from 1999 to 2008, and 2012–2017.

 In 2012, he was appointed Chairman of the Steering Committee and Scientific Council of an educational museum project to educate youth and newcomers about money, the euro and the economy, called City of Economics and Money (fr.
 Cité de l'économie et de la monnaie), now called Citéco.